dirkpetersen/nvflare-cancer/README.md

 ### Install a client on AWS

-Login as `Org Admin` at `https://myproject.mydomain.edu` and under DOWNLOADS -> Client Sites -> AWS-T4 click "Download Startup Kit" and keep the password.
+Login as `Org Admin` at `https://myproject.mydomain.edu` and confirm that you have added a client site, that you perhaps call AWS-T4 based on the GPUs you use.
+After this client site is approved by the `Project Admin` you can go to DOWNLOADS -> Client Sites -> AWS-T4 click "Download Startup Kit" and keep the password (copy it somewhere)

-Move the file to the location where you launched the console install earlier, unzip the server startup kit and enter the password
+Move the file to the project folder in your file system, unzip it and paste the password when prompted

 ```bash
 unzip AWS-T4.zip